David-Durst/embeddedHaskellAetherling/theory/Lemmas.md

         1. `(n/ni) + io == s_p`
             1. solve this by - trying all the divisors of n from smallest to largest.
             1. take smallest `ni` such that `io` is non-negative integer and `no` is a positive integer
+            1. this will give least underutilization and area for the given throughput
         1. `n + ni * io == ni * s_p`
         1. `n == ni * s_p - ni * io`
         1. `ni * s_p - ni * io == n`